ConnerSanders/CapstoneStarterRepo/Documentation/Signoffs/Power_System.md

 The above table lists the rated voltages of each device.

 <sup>3</sup> Different subsystems require different voltages.
-This will be accomplished by having 2 separate transformers to step down to appropriate voltages.
+This will be accomplished by having 1 power supply supplying 12 VDC that is stepped down to 5 VDC using a buck converter.

 <sup>4</sup>  A typical wall outlet will be used to power the device to avoid the issue of nonstandardized outlets needed to be present in the home of the user.